fabiancruzcs/CTF-Writeups/Warmups/Copypasta.md

 As I navigated through the text, I stumbled upon the term "GNU (GNU's Not Unix)," which was entirely new to me but proved to be quite enlightening. </br>

-Feeling intrigued by the suggestive title of the CTF challenge, "copypaste," I decided to heed its implied advice.
+Feeling intrigued by the suggestive title of the CTF challenge, "copypaste," I decided to follow its implied advice.
 I copied all the text and pasted it into a .txt file, anticipating that the flag might be hidden within.
 Sure enough, my intuition proved correct, and I successfully uncovered the flag: `flag{1f68e019b29650f6e8ea15a7808f76fd}`.
 </br>

 <p align="center">.txt file:</p>